1031 Exchanges in Delaware

 Finding a Qualified Intermediary for a 1031 Exchange in Delaware

-When selecting a QI, look for:
+When evaluating a Delaware 1031 exchange company, look for:

-• Experience: Familiarity with Delaware’s filing requirements under §1126 and with DST-based replacement property strategies.
+Experience: Familiarity with Delaware’s filing requirements under §1126 and with DST-based replacement property strategies.

-• Security: Use of segregated, FDIC-insured accounts for exchange proceeds.
+Security: Use of segregated, FDIC-insured accounts for exchange proceeds.

-• Insurance: Comprehensive fidelity bond and Errors & Omissions coverage.
+Insurance: Comprehensive fidelity bond and Errors & Omissions coverage.

-• Coordination: Ability to work seamlessly with attorneys in Delaware’s attorney-closing framework.
+Coordination: Ability to work seamlessly with attorneys in Delaware’s attorney-closing framework.

-• Transparency: Clear communication of timelines, fees, and documentation requirements.
+Transparency: Clear communication of timelines, fees, and documentation requirements.

 FAQs About 1031 Exchanges in Delaware